RubenVerborgh/HTML5small/README.md

-= h5-min
+# h5-min

-Description goes here.
+This is a trivial minifier for HTML5 documents built for my own use with [Read Ruby](http://github.com/runpaint/read-ruby).
+It is not intended to be a general purpose tool.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.